redwarp/blog/content/image-filters/index.md

 * Write it to the output texture.

 > Having chosen the `Rbga8Unorm` format for our textures, the colors are retrieved as a float between 0 and 1, and we don't need to cast them when multiplying the r, g and b values to figure out the grayscale value.
 >
-> If we had chosen instead the `Rbga8Uint` format instead, textureLoad would instead return a color of type `vec<u8>` , keeping the values between 0 and 255, and we would first need to cast them to float, before multipling them and recasting them to unsigned byte before writing down the output.
+> If we had chosen instead the `Rbga8Uint` format instead, textureLoad would instead return a color of type `vec<u8>` , keeping the values between 0 and 255, and we would first need to cast them to float, before multiplying them and recasting them to unsigned byte before writing down the output.

 ### Loading the shader and creating the pipeline